-Five archeological sites and three archeological site leads were recorded during the survey of Camp Grafton North.
+Five archaeological sites and three archaeological site leads were recorded during the survey of Camp Grafton North.
 Additionally, three previously recorded sites and two site leads were updated.
-All of the archeological sites and site leads are cultural material scatters.
+All the archaeological sites and site leads are cultural material scatters.
 Common artifacts include chipped stone flaking debris and tools, pottery, fire-cracked rock, and animal bone fragments (Jackson and Kordecki:5.26).
-The sites are situated on various landform types, including: six sites and one site lead on high lacustrine bench/terrace landforms, two sites on upland hilltops, two sites on upland ridges, two site leads on upland knolls, and one two site leads in rolling uplands (ibid.:Table 5.3).
-Investigators write (ibid.:5.26),
+The sites are situated on various landform types, including: six sites and one site lead on high lacustrine bench/terrace landforms, two sites on upland hilltops, two sites on upland ridges, two site leads on upland knolls, and two site leads in rolling uplands (ibid.:Table 5.3).
+Investigators write (ibid.:5.26):